MatthewJung14/SocietyOfPCBuildingWebApp/Sprint4/Sprint4.md

     - UpdateUserEmail - An Env struct behavior.
 Used to update the email address of a user account.
 Not called on any route.
     - sendVerification - Deprecated
     - SendEmail - Sends an email from the SPCB email to the specified email address with specified subject and body.
 Technically works, but Bill Gates blocked our email address because we violated TOS , so it doesn't actually work :(.
+    - ChangeAdminState - An Env struct behavior.
+Does exactly as the name suggests.
+Admin state is a boolean value.
+Called by /api/change-admin-status.
+    - AdminTest - An Env struct behavior.
+Used for testing the CheckAdminState middleware function.
+Called by /api/admin-test.
+ ComputerEvents:
+    -

  **List of unit tests for backend**